Disentanglement in dephasing channel with machine learning: Entanglement Classification Model

-The neural network is trained using varying subsets of features.
-Specifically, we focus on the models trained using only the first four features (referred to as the Bell-like classifier) and the complete set of fifteen features (termed the tomographic classifier).
-Upon completion of the training phase, the neural network is capable of predicting the entanglement classification of an unknown quantum state, utilizing the measured spin correlations and the values of individual spins.
+The neural network is trained using different subsets of features.
+Specifically, we discuss the models trained using only the first four features (referred to as the Bell-like classifier) and the complete set of fifteen features (termed the tomographic classifier).
+Upon completion of the training, the neural network is used to predict the entanglement classification of an unknown quantum state, utilizing the measured spin correlations and the values of individual spins.